BensBar/ncaafbracket/PRD.md

 - **Success criteria**: Clear visual separation from playoff teams, still prominent enough to be noticed

 ## Edge Case Handling
-- **Empty/Default State**: Display sample teams or placeholders when no data exists yet
+- **Empty/Default State**: Display loading spinner with message while fetching from ESPN API
+- **API Failure**: Show error toast and retain last successful rankings data
 - **Mobile View**: Bracket collapses to vertical scrolling layout with maintained readability
 - **Long Team Names**: Truncate or wrap intelligently to maintain bracket structure
-- **Missing Trophy Image**: Show placeholder or styled championship element
+- **Missing Trophy Image**: Show fallback Trophy icon with styling
+- **Missing Team Logo**: Hide logo element gracefully, show only team name and rank

 ## Design Direction
 The design should feel authoritative and championship-caliber, evoking the prestige of college football's biggest stage with a modern, broadcast-quality aesthetic - minimal interface focusing entirely on the bracket structure and trophy as the centerpiece.